rails/rails/guides/source/configuring.md

 The MySQL adapter adds one additional configuration option:

-* `ActiveRecord::ConnectionAdapters::Mysql2Adapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns in a MySQL database to be booleans and is true by default.
+* `ActiveRecord::ConnectionAdapters::Mysql2Adapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns as booleans.
+True by default.

 The schema dumper adds one additional configuration option: